Elegiac couplet: Greek origins

 The form continued to be popular throughout the Greek period and treated a number of different themes.
 Tyrtaeus composed elegies on a war theme, apparently for a Spartan audience.
 Theognis of Megara vented himself in couplets as an embittered aristocrat in a time of social change.
 Popular leaders were writers of elegies—Solon the lawgiver of Athens composed on political and ethical subjects—and even Plato and Aristotle dabbled with the meter.

+A famous example of an elegiac couplet is the epitaph composed by Simonides of Ceos which Herodotus says was inscribed on a stone to commemorate those who died at the battle of Thermopylae in 490 BC: